marius-test/selenium_automation_framework/README.md

 - **GitHub** as the version control system
 - more than 5 years of software testing experience as a QA Engineer

-By completing this project, I aim to expend and refine my skills as a QA Automation Engineer.
+By completing this project, I aim to expand and refine my skills as a QA Automation Engineer.

-## Note

-This project will be started after I finish my current project found at: <https://github.com/MariusB5/automating_formy>.
+## This project will be started after I finish my current project: <https://github.com/MariusB5/automating_formy>.